ShankarK2009/newsletter_creator/README.md

-# The Daily Pulse Generator 📰🚀
+# The Weekly Pulse Generator 📰🚀

 Automate your newsletter creation with ease!
 This tool lets you generate a custom newsletter based on the latest global news, sports, finance, and tech updates using a simple GUI.